michel-dance/python-telemetry-visualization/README.md

 branch: prototype2

 Prototype 2 keeps the lightweight Python backend but now renders the SVG entirely on the server.
 When the browser requests `/` it receives fully composed HTML with the inline SVG chart already embedded; the same SVG is also exposed at `/visualization.svg` so it can be downloaded or reused elsewhere.
-The chart still presents:

-- Speed (km/h) on the left axis
+The visualization now follows the new domain requirements:

-- Cumulative energy (kWh) on the right axis
+- **Group 2 (top)** – speed (km/h) and cumulative energy (kWh) sharing the same time axis.
-- Autopilot engagement bands across the plot background
+- **Group 1 (bottom)** – autopilot engagement bands along with throttle and brake positions (%).

 This keeps the visualization logic purely in Python (no Pyodide or JavaScript chart libraries).
-A “Download SVG” action on the page lets you grab the rendered visualization as an image directly from the server.
+A “Download SVG” action on the page lets you grab the rendered visualization as an image directly from the server, and guarantees the two telemetry groups are rendered in their own dedicated panels.

 ![Demo screenshot](prototype2.png)